 There are numerous and varied risks, known and unknown, that may prevent us from achieving our goals.
-You should carefully consider the risks described below and the other information included in this Annual Report on Form 10-K, including the consolidated financial statements and related notes.
+You should carefully consider the risks described below and the other information included in this Transition Report on Form 10-K/T, including the consolidated financial statements and related notes.
 If any of the following risks, or any other risks not described below, actually occur, it is likely that our business, financial condition, and/or operating results could be materially adversely affected.
-In such case, the trading price and market value of our common stock could decline and you may lose part or all of your investment in our common stock.
 The risks and uncertainties described below include forward-looking statements and our actual results may differ from those discussed in these forward-looking statements.